 2) Many municipal councils do not include mattresses in their recycling lists

-Unlike other materials that are used in different homesteads on a daily basis, mattresses are made of materials that are overly tough to recycle.
+Unlike other materials used in different homesteads daily, mattresses are made of materials that are overly tough to recycle.
 You will need to disassemble it before being recycled.
 During the process, there are technical skills and hi-tech equipment used that most states lack.
-In regards, various states usually offer landfill for easier and effective disposal of the mattresses.
+In regards, various states usually offer landfill for easier and more effective disposal of mattresses.

 3) 42% of the mattress components become brittle in their end life

 Mattresses consist of foam, synthetic latex, and textiles.
-These products form 42% of their weight and approximately 80+ percent of its volume.
-These materials break down into microscopic pieces after its useful life.
+These products form 42% of their weight and approximately 80+ percent of their volume.
+These materials break down into microscopic pieces after their useful life.
 They pose a significant level of environmental hazard as compared to any other type of waste disposal.

 4) 85% of the mattresses are recyclable

-Though most states still dump off mattresses in landfills, it is worth noting that 85% of the mattress components are recyclable.
+Though most states still dump off mattresses in landfills, it is worth noting that 85% of mattress components are recyclable.
 Mattresses are made up of 48% box and steel inner springs, 28% foam, 14% fabrics, and fibres, and 5% wooden box spring.
-The springs can be made into new steel, the foam into padding, carpet or cushions.
-The fibres and the fabrics can be made into carpets and industrial filters while the box springs chipped and shredded to form animal bedding, biomass or mulch.
+The springs can be made into new steel, and the foam into padding, carpet, or cushions.
+The fibres and the fabrics can be made into carpets and industrial filters, while the box springs are chipped and shredded to form animal bedding, biomass or mulch.
 The remaining percentage is synthetic fibres that cannot be recycled.